gitmachtl/scripts/cardano/mainnet/README.md

 * **external** means that you wanna sign this Witness separate in an additional step.
 This can be on the *same machine* or it can be on *another machine*.
 So this comes also in handy when you run a *MultiOwnerPool*, thats the method you collect the signed Witnesses from all the other owners.

-> :warning: As i wrote above, when at least one pool owner is using a Hardware-Wallet stake key, the individual owner delegations are not included anymore automatically when running ```./05c_regStakepoolCert.sh```.
+> ⚠️ As i wrote above, when at least one pool owner is using a Hardware-Wallet stake key, the individual owner delegations are not included anymore automatically when running ```./05c_regStakepoolCert.sh```.
 Therefore **you have to transmit each pool delegation** for each owner one by one **after the pool Registration** via the script ```./06_regDelegationCert.sh```!
 If you're doing this on an Offline-Machine, make sure you have a few small CLI-based operator wallets laying around (smallwallet1, smallwallet2, smallwallet3,...) to directly pay for each delegation registration.<br>Also you can include all the unsigned Witness files in the **offlineTransfer.json** to bring it out of your Offline-Machine if you like. :smiley:

 Read more about how to sign, transfer and assemble unsigned/signed Witnesses in the next Article.

 </details>

 <details>
-   <summary><b>How do you register a StakePool with HW-Node-Cold-Keys ... </b>:bookmark_tabs:</summary>
+   <summary><b>How do you register a StakePool with HW-Node-Cold-Keys ... </b>📑</summary>

 <br>You can find examples below in the Online- and Offline-Examples section.
 [Online-HW-Pool-Example](#create-the-stakepool-with-full-hw-wallet-keys-cold-and-owner-ledger), [Offline-HW-Pool-Example](#create-the-stakepool-offline-with-full-hw-wallet-keys-cold-and-owner-ledger)
 </details>

 <details>
-   <Summary><b>How to work with Multi-Witnesses with/without Hardware-Wallet owners involved ... </b>:bookmark_tabs:<br></summary>
+   <Summary><b>How to work with Multi-Witnesses with/without Hardware-Wallet owners involved ... </b>📑<br></summary>

 <br>As you have read in the previous article, we have to deal with Multi-Witnesses now for a PoolRegistration if Hardware-Wallets are involved as owners.
 You can also use Multi-Witnesses with normal CLI-based accounts if you like to work this way in a MultiPoolOwner environment.